aptos-labs/aptos-core/developer-docs-site/docs/concepts/delegated-staking.md

 1. Operator runs a validator node and configures the on-chain validator network addresses and rotates the consensus key.
 2. Owner initializes the delegation pool.
 3. The validator node cannot sync until the delegation pool becomes active.
-The delegation pool becomes active when it reaches 1M APT.
+The delegation pool becomes active when it reaches the minimum stake amount.
 4. Operator validates and gains rewards.
 5. The stake pool is automatically locked up for a fixed duration (set by the Aptos governance) and will be automatically renewed at expiration.
 Commissions are automatically distributed to the operator as rewards.
 The operator can unlock stake at any time, but cannot withdraw until the delegation pool’s lockup period expires.
 6. Operator must wait until the new epoch starts before their validator becomes active.